🥑 3 simple steps to lose weight as fast as possible. Read now

 Side effects

-Summary: Caffeine could help boost metabolism and enhance fat burning in the short term.
-However, a tolerance to the effects may develop quickly.
+Summary: While caffeine may help boost your metabolism and fat burning in the short term, you can quickly develop a tolerance to its effects.

 5. Orlistat (Alli)

-Orlistat is a pharmaceutical drug sold over the counter under the name Alli and via prescription as Xenical.
+Orlistat is a medication available both over the counter as Alli and by prescription as Xenical.

 How it works